eladnava/milight-api/README.md

 ## Usage

 Download the [`milight-api.jar`](https://github.com/eladnava/milight-api/raw/master/api/release/milight-api.jar) and place it in your application's `libs/` folder.
-Alternatively, clone the repository and reference the import the `api` module into your project.
+Alternatively, clone the repository and import the `api` module into your project.

 Then, make sure you declare the following permissions in your `AndroidManifest.xml`: